nsidc/qgreenland/doc/index.rst

 What is QGreenland?
 ===================

-QGreenland is a free and open-source Greenland-focused environment for data analysis and viewing, powered by QGIS.
+QGreenland is a free and open-source Greenland-focused GIS environment for data analysis and viewing, powered by `QGIS <https://qgis.org>`_.
 QGreenland is delivered in two ways:

 1. as a large Zip package containing a core set of data curated to serve the majority of users; and